tms4517/SV-Coding-Practices/prs/paper/SemVerSoC/SemVerSoC.md

   Additional FFs will affect area, power, achieveable fmax and cost, but are unlikely to break physical implementation flows outright.
   Note, removed or renamed internal signals require a MAJOR increment.
-4. Any machine-readable status tracker comment, e.g. `/* TODO: Something */`.
+4. Any machine-readable tracker comment, e.g. `/* TODO: Something */`.
   Note, if there are updated status tracker comments, there's a good chance the changes also involve enough to warrant a MINOR or MAJOR increment.
 5. Any human-only comment, e.g. `/* Isn't this nice */`.